Homicide: A Year on the Killing Streets: Detectives

 Edward Brown and David John Brown were not related, though at one point David jokingly referred to Edward as his father.

 Fahlteich and Ceruti both transferred out of the unit during the year; they were replaced by Detectives Vernon Holley and Chris Graul.

 The Wire

-Several of the detectives described in the book served as the basis for characters on the Baltimore-based HBO drama The Wire:
+Several detectives described in the book were the basis for characters on the Baltimore-based HBO drama The Wire: